dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 This `this.` syntax before a constructor parameter is called an "initializing formal".
 You can't always take advantage of it.
 Sometimes you want to have a named parameter whose name doesn't match the name of the field you are initializing.
-But, when you can use initialing formals, you should.
+But when you *can* use initializing formals, you *should*.

 ### DON'T type annotate initializing formals.